fbtrack

 5. More Expensive Items

-Some of your possessions may well be covered in the general insurance schedule, but if you have more expensive items then you may need to detail them when applying for cover.
-This can include things like computers, TVs or mobile phones.
-It is worth checking the limit on these high worth items as you may need to list them separately.
+Some of your possessions may well be covered in the general insurance schedule, but if you have more expensive items, then you may need to detail them when applying for cover.
+This can include things like computers, TVs, or mobile phones.
+Take the time to check the limit on these high-worth items, as you may need to list them separately.
+Review the policy documents carefully to confirm whether they’re adequately protected.

 6. The Excess

 The cost of your insurance will reflect the excess.
-This is the amount that you need to pay if you make a claim, before the insurance company pays out their share.
+This is the amount that you need to pay if you make a claim before the insurance company pays out their share.
 The higher the excess, the lower your premium should be.
 You need to make sure that you can cover the cost of any excess in the event of a claim.
+If you’re unsure, opt for a policy with a manageable excess while still providing a sufficient level of cover.

 7. Adding Accidental Damage

 Your insurance policy will cover you for events that damage or cause the loss of your property that are not your fault.
-It can be a good idea to add accidental damage which covers other eventualities that may be your fault.
-In some policies it is included, in some it’s not.
-Read each policy carefully when you are comparing them.
+It can be a good idea to add accidental damage cover, which includes other eventualities that may be your fault.
+In some policies, it is included; in some, it’s not.
+Read each policy carefully when you are comparing them to confirm that all your personal belongings are protected.

 8. Your Landlord’s Property

-Finally, you may be moving into a home where there are fixtures and fittings supplied by the landlord such as a cooker and freezer, even carpets, lighting and furniture.
-You can add cover to pay for accidental damage to these caused by you and which you will have to recompense the landlord for in the event they are damaged.
+Finally, you may be moving into a home where there are fixtures and fittings supplied by the landlord, such as a cooker and freezer, even carpets, lighting, and furniture.
+You can add cover to pay for accidental damage to these caused by you, which you will have to recompense the landlord for in the event they are damaged.
+This helps you meet the terms of your tenancy agreement and avoid unexpected costs.